jaydorsey/specwrk/README.md

   DIR                               # Relative spec directory to run against

 Options:
   --uri=VALUE                       # HTTP URI of the server to pull jobs from.
-Overrides SPECWRK_SRV_PORT.
-Default 5138., default: "https://localhost:5138"
+Overrides SPECWRK_SRV_URI, default: "http://localhost:5138"
   --key=VALUE, -k VALUE             # Authentication key clients must use for access.
-Overrides SPECWRK_SRV_KEY.
-Default ''., default: ""
-  --run=VALUE, -r VALUE             # The run identifier for this job execution.
-Overrides SPECWRK_RUN.
-Default main., default: "main"
-  --timeout=VALUE, -t VALUE         # The amount of time to wait for the server to respond.
-Overrides SPECWRK_TIMEOUT.
-Default 5., default: "5"
+Overrides SPECWRK_SRV_KEY, default: "" --run=VALUE, -r VALUE             # The run identifier for this job execution.
+Overrides SPECWRK_RUN, default: "main" --timeout=VALUE, -t VALUE         # The amount of time to wait for the server to respond.
+Overrides SPECWRK_TIMEOUT, default: "5"
   --help, -h                        # Print this help
 ```